DoctorWkt/acwj/09_While_Loops/Readme.md

 ```

 and we need a function in `stmt.c` to parse this.
 Here it is; note the
-simplicity of this compared the parsing IF statements:
+simplicity of this compared to the parsing of IF statements:

 ```
 // Parse a WHILE statement